moaiandin/slabs/README.md

 ### Outputs
 Outputs are how the data, which is gathered and processed in the network, is seen.
 This can be in the form of a chart, table or any other way that data can be consumed.
 Data is passed into the output slab and then displayed using the settings the user has provided for that output slab.
 The sample slab output can be found <a href="https://github.com/slabs-io/output-slab-demo">here</a>.

+### Communication between slabs

 The spec for the input & output of slab objects currently looks like this, however during initial development this spec is likely to change frequently. :

  ```javascript
 var sampleData = {